pramuditha1/react-expences-calculator/README.md

 # About project

-This project implementaed using react technologies such as basic react concepts useState useEffect prop drilling
+This project implementaed using react technologies such as basic react concepts, useState, useEffect, prop drilling

 ## To run on your machine
 #### `npm install`